 In Conclusion – The chances of getting pregnant with a condom

-The chances of getting pregnant if you use a condom are very low if you follow all the steps correctly and use them as instructed.
+The chances of getting pregnant if you use a condom are low if you follow all the steps correctly and use them as instructed.

 Studies have shown that male condoms are 98% effective, with perfect use.
 This means that if 100 people all used a condom perfectly every time they had sex, only 2 of them would become pregnant over the course of 1 year.
+However, with typical use, the failure rate is 18% - which means 18 out of every 100 couples using them for a year would experience an unplanned pregnancy.
+This is very high.
+Typical use of a condom is far more common than perfect use.

 However, it is important to note that condoms are not 100% effective in preventing pregnancy and Sexually Transmitted Infections (STIs) due to human error, such as incorrect usage or when a condom breaks during sex.